 - Stop in at local shops around the downtown area.
 Some will have refreshments available (even for non-passport holders) as well as great holiday deals.
 The Sterling Butterfly features jewelry artist Pam Hurst's unique designs, including Indiana-themed pieces.
-De Lyn Jewelry features a variety of jewelry and ladies' accessories as well as treasure boxes - available for $5 each (or $20 for five), these boxes each contain a fun surprise gift!
-Berries and Ivy Country Store features fun home decor, jewelry, textiles and hand-painted gourds.
+De Lyn Jewelry features a variety of jewelry and ladies' accessories.
+Berries and Ivy Country Store features fun home decor, jewelry, textiles and hand-painted gourds and don't miss Reinvention with beautifully reimagined furniture and home decor items.
 Several other shops will be open as well!

 - Pictures with Santa!
 About Face Pictures will host Santa himself from 11 am to 1 pm.
 Photos are affordable and the backdrop is holiday perfection!
 Walk-ins are welcome, but you can pay in advance for a quicker visit.
 You can also find the jolly old elf at the Holiday Market from 2:00 to 3:30 pm - no professional photographer is on hand, but you are welcome to snap photos during your child's visit with Santa.

 - Food!
 Many of the downtown area's restaurants are also cookie stops, so they will be busy throughout the day and many will host live entertainment as well!

 - Those with kids will want to visit Fables & Fairy Tales on Main Street.
 This adorable book shop will have live Nutcracker themed window displays from J2 Dance from 11 am to Noon, and a visit from local author Glaucia Luiz Henson who will read her book "The Birth of Jesus" at 11 am, 1 and 3 pm.